East Asian rainy season: Etymology

 The season is instead commonly called Jangma (장마) in Korea, which means "long rain".
-The term was originally spelled Dyangmah (댱마ㅎ) in 1500s, which was the mix of the hanja character 長 ("long") and the old native Korean word 마ㅎ (mah, "rain").
-The word Dyangmah eventually transformed from Jyangma (쟝마) in 1700s to the current form of Jangma after 1900s.
+The term was originally spelled Dyangmah (댱맣) in 1500s, which was the mix of the hanja character 長 ("long") and the old native Korean word 맣 (mah, "rain").
+The word Dyangmah eventually transformed from Jyangma (쟝마) in 1700s to the current form of Jangma after the 1900s.

 Formation

-An east-west zone of disturbed weather during spring along this front stretches from the east China coast, initially across Taiwan and Okinawa, later, when it has shifted to the north, eastward into the southern peninsula of South Korea and Japan.
-The rainy season usually lasts from May to June in Taiwan and Okinawa, from June to July (approximately 50 days) in Russian Primorsky Krai, Japan and Korea and from July to August in eastern China (especially the Yangtze and Huai River regions).
+An east–west zone of disturbed weather during spring along this front stretches from the east China coast, initially across Taiwan and Okinawa, later, when it has shifted to the north, eastward into the southern peninsula of South Korea and Japan.
+In Taiwan and Okinawa, the rainy season usually lasts from May to June.
+In Russian Primorsky Krai, Japan, and Korea, it lasts from June to July (approximately 50 days).
+In eastern China (especially the Yangtze and Huai River regions), it lasts from mid June to early July.

 The weather front forms when the moist air over the Pacific meets the cooler continental air mass.
 The front and the formation of frontal depressions along it brings precipitation to Primorsky Krai, Japan, Korea, eastern China, and Taiwan.
 As the front moves back and forth depending on the strength of cool and warm air masses, there is often prolonged precipitation and sometimes flooding in eastern China.
 However, in the years that it does not rain as much as usual, a drought might result.
 The rainy season ends when the warm air mass associated with the subtropical ridge is strong enough to push the front north and away.